 Middle SAT Math | Middle SAT Writing

-How hard students work and how much they get back for their efforts, on a scale of 60–99.
+A measure of how hard students work and how much they get back for their efforts, on a scale of 60–99.
 This rating is calculated from student survey results and statistical information reported by administrators.
 Factors weighed include how many hours students study outside of the classroom and the quality of students the school attracts.
-We also considered students' assessments of their professors, class size, student–teacher ratio, use of teaching assistants, amount of class discussion, registration, and resources.
-Please note that if a school has an Academic Rating of 60* (sixty with an asterisk), it means that the school did not report to us a sufficient number of the statistics that go into the rating by our deadline.
+We also considered students' assessments of their professors, class size, student–teacher ratio, use of teaching assistants, amount of class discussion, registration and resources.
+An Academic Rating of 60* (sixty with an asterisk) means that the school did not report to us a sufficient number of the statistics that go into our rating tally.

-This rating measures how much financial aid a school awards and how satisfied students are with that aid, on a scale of 60–99.
-This rating is based on school-reported data on the percentage of students who were determined to have need and received aid, the percentage of need met for those students, and the percentage of students whose need was fully met.
+A measure of how much financial aid a school awards and how satisfied students are with that aid, on a scale of 60–99.
+This rating is based on school-reported data on the percentage of students who were determined to have need and received aid, the percentage of need met for those students and the percentage of students whose need was fully met.
 Student survey data that measures students' satisfaction with the financial aid they receive is also considered.
-Please note that if a school has a Financial Aid Rating of 60* (sixty with an asterisk), it means that the school did not report to us all of the statistics that go into the rating by our deadline.
+A Financial Aid Rating of 60* (sixty with an asterisk) means that the school did not report to us a sufficient number of the statistics that go into our rating tally.

-We asked all the schools we annually collect data from to answer several questions about their efforts to ensure fire safety for campus residents.
-We developed the questions in consultation with the Center for Campus Fire Safety (www.campusfiresafety.org), a nonprofit organization devoted to reducing the loss of life from fire at our nation's campuses.
+We asked the schools to answer several questions about their efforts to ensure fire safety for campus residents.
+We developed the questions in consultation with the Center for Campus Fire Safety (www.campusfiresafety.org), a nonprofit organization devoted to reducing the loss of life from fire on our nation's campuses.
 The questions cover: